gummesson/jekyll-rake-boilerplate/README.md

     rake build[number]
     rake post["Post title"]
+    rake page["Page title", "Path/to/folder"]
     rake git["Commit message"]
     rake remote

 `rake build` generates the site.
 If you want to generate it with a post limit, use `rake build[1]` or whatever number of posts you want to generate.

 `rake post["Post title"]` creates a new post in the `_posts` directory by reading the default template file, adding the title you've specified and generating a file name by using the current date and the title.

+`rake page["Page title", "Path/to/folder"]` creates a new page.
+If the file path is not specified the page will get placed in the site's root directory.

 `rake git["Commit message"]` adds, commits and pushes your site to the site's remote git repository with the commit message you've specified.